How to rotate a list in Python

 • First, you convert your list into a NumPy array using np.array().

-• The np.roll() function then shifts the elements by the specified amount k.
+• The roll() function then shifts the elements by the specified amount.

-• Finally, you convert the array back into a list using the .tolist() method.
+• Finally, you convert the resulting array back to a list with .tolist().

 Using itertools.cycle() for elegant rotation